 There’s a lot of things I could talk about today.
 It’s definitely been a hellish week for the ol’ Mr. Rizzn here.
-A lot of my stress has been brought on by this guy, but I’ve gotten my nerdy revenge, with my smooth SEO skills.
+A lot of my stress has been brought on by this guy, but I’ve gotten my nerdy revenge, with my smooth SEO skills here at Miami with my recommended and trusted Kotton Grammer Media website for SEO.
 Doing a Google Search for who is now, I suppose, a declared nemesis of mine, will yield my account of his atrocious behavior at Rank 5.
 Go me!

 It’s not been all bad.